GU-CLASP/language-and-perception/meetings.md

   * Yuchen Liang, Chaitanya Ryali, Benjamin Hoover, Saket Navlakha, Leopold Grinberg, Mohammed J Zaki, Dmitry Krotov [Can a Fruit Fly Learn Word Embeddings?](https://arxiv.org/pdf/2101.06887.pdf) (Recommended by Adam, would like to read: Robin, Anna, Adam) 2021-06-04

   * Vulić, Ivan, Edoardo Maria Ponti, Robert Litschko, Goran Glavaš, and Anna Korhonen.
-(2020) "Probing pretrained language models for lexical semantics." https://www.aclweb.org/anthology/2020.emnlp-main.586.pdf (Recommended by , would like to read: Simon, Nikolai) 2021-05-21
+(2020) "Probing pretrained language models for lexical semantics." https://www.aclweb.org/anthology/2020.emnlp-main.586.pdf (Recommended by , would like to read: Simon, Nikolai).
+Participants: Felix (presenter), Simon, Anna, Nikolai.
+2021-05-21.

   * William Merrill, Yoav Goldberg, Roy Schwartz, & Noah A. Smith.
 (2021).
 Provable Limitations of Acquiring Meaning from Ungrounded Form: What will Future Language Models Understand? [paper](https://arxiv.org/pdf/2104.10809.pdf) TACL (Recommended by Nikolai, would like to read: Nikolai) 2021-05-07

   * Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
 On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜. (http://faculty.washington.edu/ebender/papers/Stochastic_Parrots.pdf) (Recommended by Anna, would like to read: Anna, Felix) 2021-04-23